jimthompson5802/connection_solver/README.md

 ```

 ## Web-based Puzzle Solver Interface
 The agent's workflow was converted to a web-based interface using `Quart`.
-The interface allows the user to interact with the agent to solve a Connection Puzzle.
+The interface allows the user to interact with the agent to solve a Connections Puzzle.
 The interface is a single page application.
 Here are some screenshots of the interface:

 **Interface on start-up**